 Welcome to the Midnight Hunt Draft Guide!
-Innistrad always had enjoyable draft formats, and it certainly looks like this one will live up to the hype.
-Of course, it’s always more fun, if you’re winning, and that’s what we’ll try to help you with.
+Innistrad always had enjoyable draft formats, and this one is no different, although archetypes could be a bit more balanced.
+You’ll surely enjoy the draft even more, if you’ll win a lot, and that’s what we’ll try to help you with.

 We’ll explore various big picture stuff about Midnight Hunt Draft format.
 As usual, we’ll start with mechanics, and explore how they affect the format.
 We’ll continue with the best commons for each color.

 Then we will move to the archetypes, which you’ll encounter in the draft.
 In this section, we also take a look at some uncommons that preform specifically well in certain types of decks.
 We also rank colors in archetypes in the Power Rankings section.

 Finally, we’ll wrap up with some additional tips, which will hopefully come in handy.

 As you can see, there’s a lot to talk about, so let’s get started by exploring the mechanics of Innistrad, the plane of Zombies, Vampires, Werewolves and other horrors.